DataMinerUK/bookmark_manager/README.md

 # Bookmark Manager

 This is a web app using [Sinatra](http://www.sinatrarb.com/).
-There is a [Postgresql](http://www.postgresql.org/) database implementation using DataMapper.
+There is a [Postgresql](http://www.postgresql.org/) database implementation using [DataMapper](http://datamapper.org/).
 Units tests use [Rspec](http://rspec.info/).
 Features tests use [Capybara](http://jnicklas.github.io/capybara/).
 Mailer uses [Mailgun](https://mailgun.com).
-This was built following the MakerAcademy Tutorial [here](https://github.com/makersacademy/course/tree/master/bookmark_manager)
+This was built following this [MakersAcademy Tutorial](https://github.com/makersacademy/course/tree/master/bookmark_manager)

 ## Getting Started

 Sign up for a Mailgun account [here](https://mailgun.com) and get your API key.
 I work off a vagrant VM whose Vagrantfile you can find [here](https://github.com/DataMinerUK/MakersAcademy-VM).
-So when running this from my VM:
+So when running this from the VM:

 On the command line
 ```bash